hz-tyfoon/ultimate-addons-for-gutenberg/README.md

 1. /assets/screenshots/1.png

 ## Changelog ##
+### 2.5.1.1 ###
+* Fix: Container - Resolved an issue where the heading block overflow container width in mobile devices.

 ### 2.5.1 - THURSDAY, 27th APRIL 2023 ###
 * Feature: You can now add Google Fonts to Block Based Themes from Spectra Dashboard.